 Aside from various outdoor gear, they offer several sizes of bag made with recycled polyester or organic cotton.
 The Mobius 35L is 100% recycled polyester, with lots of additional pockets and a handle at the top as well as the regular straps.
 The top-loader style allows you to expand and compress the overall size, with clips that secure together at the top, or into the sides of the backpack.
 This gives it a ‘4 in 1’ style, and can even be used as carry on.
 The straps are thick and fairly padded, giving you lots of surface area to protect your shoulders if you carry a lot of heavy items around with you.

-Which of our Best Sustainable Backpacks get your Vote?
+Which of our Best Eco-Friendly Backpacks get your Vote?

 The time to sit back and say “what can I do?” is through.
 As the world continues to shift, it seems there are more and more companies that are taking notice.
 Making changes.
-With many more smaller companies created every day.
-Not just making ethical products, but supporting ethical and charitable pursuits.
-Working with local communities, rather than taking from them.
+With many more smaller companies created every day, such as United by Blue, aimed at not just making ethical products, but supporting ethical and charitable pursuits, working with local communities, rather than taking from them.

 There is no doubt about it, we live on a beautiful planet.
 We want to care for it, as well the people and animals living within it.
 We also want to see more of it.
 When you put this together, there can be no doubt that we must think harder about where we spend out money.
 Thinking more about choosing ethical companies is valuable.
 Not only do companies like Patagonia, Terra Threads and Tentree provide you with attire and equipment that will help you see and support this gorgeous planet.
 They help preserve its ecology and communities.